inxeoz/docs/networking/motion_pro_in_archlinux.md

 # start-motion-pro-gui.sh
 #
 # Sets up prerequisites and launches the MotionPro (Array Networks SSL VPN)
-# GUI client on Arch Linux, working around the common issues seen when the
+# GUI client on Arch Linux, working around common issues seen when the
 # client was installed from the vendor's Ubuntu installer or AUR:
 #   - vpnd not running, or running unprivileged
 #   - tun kernel module not loaded
 #   - Qt platform plugin failing under Wayland
-#   - a conflicting VPN/tunnel client (e.g. Cloudflare WARP) already active
 #
 # Usage:
 #   ./start-motion-pro-gui.sh